 How to Block All SMS and Allow Only Free iMessage?

 You can send the message as free anywhere in the world if you see the iMessage in blue color.
 Once you send the message, the background color of the message turns blue for free messages.
 How do you block all SMS messages from your iPhone that are billable by the carrier?
 Well, Apple allows you to block all SMS and send only iMessage from your phone.

 - Toggle “Send as SMS” to Off

-Now you are limited to send only iMessages and you will not bale able to send messages to any other Android or different device user.
+Now you are limited to sending only iMessages, and you will not able able to send messages to any other Android or different device user.
 This will avoid any accidental SMS charges from your provider.

-When you send a message from an iPhone or iPad, you don’t know it is going to be free or not.
-If you are sending a message from iPhone to an Android number, the message will send as an SMS and the provider will charge you for the text message.
-And also the message will consider as a text message instead of a free iMessage.
+When you send a message from an iPhone or iPad, you don’t know if it is going to be free or not.
+If you send a message from iPhone to an Android number, the message will send as an SMS, and the provider will charge you for the text message.
+And also, the message will consider a text message instead of a free iMessage.

-Make sure you are sending the messages to a blue marked number to make sure those messages are free.
-If those numbers marked as green, your provider will bill you for the message.
-Check the color before you send a message to avoid any huge monthly bill from your service provider.
+Make sure you send the messages to a blue-marked number to make sure those messages are free.
+If those numbers are marked as green, your provider will bill you for the message.
+Check the color before you send a message to avoid any huge monthly bills from your service provider.